Afghanistan–United States relations: NATO and the Karzai administration

 U.S. President George W. Bush with Afghan President Hamid Karzai in Kabul, Afghanistan, on March 1, 2006.

 George W. Bush with wife Laura Bush welcoming Afghan President Hamid Karzai at Camp David on 5 August 2007.

 Following the September 11 attacks in the United States, believed to be orchestrated by Osama bin Laden who was residing in Afghanistan under asylum at the time, the U.S.-led Operation Enduring Freedom was launched.
-This major military operation was aimed at removing the Taliban government from power and to capture or kill al Qaeda members, including Osama bin Laden.
-Following the overthrow of the Taliban, the U.S. supported the new government of Afghan President Hamid Karzai by maintaining a high level of troops to establish the authority of his government as well as combat Taliban insurgency.
+This major military operation was aimed at removing the Taliban government from power and to capture or kill al Qaeda members, including bin Laden.
+Following the overthrow of the Taliban, the U.S. supported the new government of President Hamid Karzai by maintaining a high level of troops to establish the authority of his government as well as combat Taliban insurgency.
 Both Afghanistan and the United States resumed diplomatic ties in late 2001.

 The United States took the leading role in the overall reconstruction of Afghanistan by providing billions of dollars to the Afghan National Security Forces, building national roads, government and educational institutions.
-In 2005, the United States and Afghanistan signed a strategic partnership agreement committing both nations to a long-term relationship.
+In 2005, the United States and the Islamic Republic of Afghanistan signed a strategic partnership agreement committing both nations to a long-term relationship.
 On 1 March 2006, U.S. President George W. Bush along with his wife Laura made a visit to Afghanistan where they greeted American soldiers, met with Afghan officials and later appeared at a special inauguration ceremony at the U.S. Embassy.
 Although many American politicians have praised Afghan President Hamid Karzai's leadership, he came under fire in 2009 from the Obama administration for his unwillingness to crack down on government corruption.
 After winning the 2009 presidential election Karzai vowed to tackle the problem.
 He stated that "individuals who are involved in corruption will have no place in the government."

 The U.S. Embassy in Kabul, Afghanistan.
 There was also a U.S. consulate in the city of Herat in the west.

 Embassy of Afghanistan in Washington, D.C.

 The U.S. Embassy in Kabul began renovation in late 2001 and was expanded several years later.
 Many high level U.S. politicians, military personnels, celebrities and journalists began visiting Afghanistan.
 In December 2009, U.S. Ambassador Karl Eikenberry and Afghan officials, after signing a land lease for the mission with Afghan Foreign Minister Rangin Spanta, announced that the United States would open consulates outside Kabul.
 A first lease-contract was signed in the northern city of Mazar-i-Sharif and a second one in the western city of Herat.

 The Islamic Republic of Afghanistan had an embassy in Washington, D.C., as well as consulates in New York City and Los Angeles.